 But of course, this doesn’t mean that the same will be applicable to your business as well – so don’t forget to always test multiple versions to find out what works the best for you.

 And try to avoid being imperative.
 Users will definitely not like that!

 8. Include your brand name

 By default, a sponsored post will have your brand name right above the copy.
 Which, in other words, is the name of your LinkedIn Company page.

-However, I highly suggest that you also include your brand name in either your ad headline or ad description.
+However, I highly suggest that you also include your brand name in either your ad headline or ad description as well.
 This small and effortless action will help you increase brand awareness and make people remember your brand the next time they see your content.